Murder of Nia Wilson

 On July 22, 2018, three sisters, Nia, Letifah and Tashiya Wilson, were attacked by a man wielding a knife, later identified as John Cowell, after exiting a Bay Area Rapid Transit (BART) train at MacArthur station in Oakland, California.
 18-year-old Nia Wilson died after her throat was slashed.
 Her older sister, Letifah, was stabbed in the neck but survived.
 Tashiya was not physically harmed.

 Cowell, aged 27, was identified as the suspect immediately following the attack, and he was caught the following day.
 Cowell had been paroled in May 2018 after serving time for second degree robbery, and had previous charges for assault and possession of methamphetamine.

-Initial perception of the attack as apparently racially-motivated spurred protests at MacArthur BART station and online.
+Initial perception of the attack as apparently racially motivated spurred protests at MacArthur BART station and online.
 Cowell's parents stated their belief that the attack was possibly motivated by Cowell's mental illness.
 Authorities have yet to establish a motive for the attack and have also stated that there is no evidence that the attack was racially motivated.
 On July 17, 2020, Cowell was sentenced to life in prison without the possibility of parole.

 Background

 Victims

 Nia Wilson (November 12, 1999 – July 22, 2018) was a cheerleader and a rapper.
 She dreamed of having a dance studio.
 She and her cousins were in a music group called Girlz N The Hood.
-The album "Fake Shit" was released post-Wilson's death; the group planned to reshoot the video shop they did not release it until after she passed.
-Fake Shit is now on iTunes.
-Wilson was known as being talented with makeup, and was known by the nickname PG (pretty girl).
+Their album Fake Shit was released post-Wilson's death; the group planned to reshoot the video but they did not release it until after she passed.
+Wilson was known as being talented with makeup, and was known by the nickname PG, short for pretty girl.

-Nia was the daughter of Ansar El Muhommad and Alicia Grayson.
-She is the youngest of six sisters (including Malika Harris, Letifah Wilson, Nishiya Wilson, Tashiya Wilson) and two brothers.
+Nia was the daughter of Ansar El Muhammad and Alicia Grayson.
+She is the youngest of six sisters (including Malika Harris, Letifah Wilson, Nishiya Wilson and Tashiya Wilson) and two brothers.
 Her cousin, Tijanae Lafleur, 19, has also spoken about Wilson's character and stated they had previously had a conversation on what he should do in the event that someone ever hurt her.
 Lafleur told reporters that Wilson told him to not let anyone who hurt her get away with it.
 Wilson's other cousin, Byron Brown, stated Wilson would have wanted more than one protest.
 He remembers her stating, “justice is never served when black people were killed."

-At a 2016 vigil for her boyfriend and his best friend, who had drowned in a reservoir, a shot was fired into the crowd of 3000 hitting 16 year old Reggin’a Jefferies in the neck.
+At a 2016 vigil for her boyfriend and his best friend, who had drowned in a reservoir, a shot was fired into the crowd of 3000 hitting 16 year old Reggin'a Jefferies in the neck.
 Jefferies was standing right next to Wilson.
 Wilson stayed with Jefferies until medical help arrived.
 According to her father, she was set to graduate with honors from an Oakland continuation school, Dewey Academy.

-At the time of the attack, Letifah Wilson was aged 26.
+At the time of the attack Letifah Wilson was aged 26.